-Because of these changes, short-term use of crack speeds up a person’s mental and physical functions, causing an intense high (euphoria), dilated pupils, excitability, a faster heart beat, higher blood pressure and a loss of appetite.
+Because of these changes, short-term use of crack speeds up a person’s mental and physical functions, causing an intense high (euphoria), dilated pupils, excitability, a faster heartbeat, higher blood pressure, and a loss of appetite.
 As a person’s use continues, the way this drug impacts a person’s health and quality of life can become far more severe.

-The Long-Term Effects, Risks And Dangers Of Crack Cocaine Abuse
+The Long-Term Effects of Crack Cocaine Abuse

-How Crack Is Abused: The Long-Term Risks
+How Crack Is Used: The Long-Term Risks

 Long-Term Dangers Of Smoking Crack Cocaine